JayakrishnaKarri/ecommerce-order-management-platform/README.md

   "naturalLanguageQuery": "Show failed payments today", "generatedSql": "SELECT * FROM paymentdb.payments WHERE status = 'FAILED'
                    AND DATE(created_at) = CURDATE() ORDER BY created_at DESC LIMIT 100;",
-  "explanation": "Retrieves all failed payment records from today.", "results": [...],
+  "explanation": "Retrieves all failed payment records from today, ordered by most recent.", "results": [...],
   "rowCount": 3,
   "executionTimeMs": 42,